Are you one of those people who hate taking their cat to the veterinarian?

 - Does your vet make an effort to have soothing music or reduced noise?
 Cats hearing is 30% more acute than dogs and 60% more than ours, so even normal clinic noises can be terrifying for them.

-- Is the staff at your vet’s practice trained in feline-friendly handling techniques, including Low Stress (like that of Dr. Sophia Yin) or Fear-Free handling for cats?
+- Is the staff at your vet’s practice trained in feline-friendly handling techniques or Fear-Free handling for cats?
 Ask your vet if he or she is using the Top 10 Fear Free Techniques.

 - Is your vet familiar with the AAFP protocols for treating cats, including their updated Vaccination Guidelines?
 Does your vet recommend lowering your cat’s fear with AAFP instructions for going to the vet?